 Through the Center for Civil-Military Relations at the Naval Postgraduate School, Ms. Bue has taught courses on civil-military relations to foreign civilian and military participants, and managed defense reform programs in Peru and Cambodia.
-She currently serves on the board of directors of Michael Baker International, Caliburn International, and the U.S. foundation of the Bishop Strachan School.
-She is also a past Chair of Mines Advisory Group (MAG) – America, a non-governmental organization devoted to the demining of war torn countries.
+She currently serves on the board of directors of Valkyrie Enterprises, Acuity International, and Pond & Company.
+Ms. Bue also is a member of the Dean’s Advisory of Board of George Mason University’s Honors College.
+She is also a past Chair of Mines Advisory Group (MAG) – America, a non-governmental organization devoted to the demining of war-torn countries.
 Ms. Bue has authored opinion pieces on foreign policy that have appeared in the Christian Science Monitor, New York Times, USA Today, and Wall Street Journal – Asia.
 She is a recipient of the State Department’s Superior Honor Award.